SeaGL/organization/outreach/social_schedule.md

 * October 25
 * October 26
 * October 27
+    * Participating in #teagl?
+Don't forget to get your shopping done soon!
+Miss the signup?
+You can still hang out with us and drink your own tea!
 * October 28
 * October 29
    * SeaGL Ambassadors initiative: https://seagl.org/news/2020/10/15/SeaGL-Ambassadors.html